wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/mecanum-drive-odometry.rst

 Creating the odometry object
 ----------------------------
 The ``MecanumDriveOdometry`` class requires three mandatory arguments and one optional argument.

+The mandatory arguments are:

-The mandatory arguments are the kinematics object that represents your mecanum drive (in the form of a ``MecanumDriveKinematics`` class), the angle reported by your gyroscope (as a ``Rotation2d``), and the initial positions of the wheels (as ``MecanumDriveWheelPositions``).
+* The kinematics object that represents your mecanum drive (in the form of a ``MecanumDriveKinematics`` class)
+* The angle reported by your gyroscope (as a ``Rotation2d``)
+* The initial positions of the wheels (as ``MecanumDriveWheelPositions``).
+In Java, this must be constructed with each wheel position in meters.
+In C++, the units library must be used to represent your wheel positions.

 The fourth optional argument is the starting pose of your robot on the field (as a ``Pose2d``).
 By default, the robot will start at ``x = 0, y = 0, theta = 0``.

 .. note:: 0 degrees / radians represents the robot angle when the robot is facing directly toward your opponent's alliance station.
 As your robot turns to the left, your gyroscope angle should increase.
 The ``Gyro`` interface supplies ``getRotation2d``/``GetRotation2d`` that you can use for this purpose.

-.. note:: The ``MecanumDriveWheelPositions`` class in Java must be constructed with each wheel position in meters.
-In C++, the units library must be used to represent your wheel positions.

 .. tabs::